larrychen20011120/VRDL-GlobalWheat-IEEE/README.md

 2. **(Optional)** If you want to adjust the range, step count, or data path, edit the `conf_list` or file paths at the top of `tools/find_best_confidence.py`.

+#### Submission
+For submitting to the leaderboard, you can follow [this notebook](https://www.kaggle.com/code/larrychen1120/yolov8x-submission) and upload your best model weights to the kaggle platform.

 ### Reproduce of the Top-Rank Methods